Birds, beaches and a warm, Senegalese welcome

 Senegal has an energy which sweeps you up and keeps you afloat in the maelstrom of African beats, colourful markets and smiling people.
 French colonial influence lingers in the language and architecture, yet there is a distinctly African flavour to discover in the communities and landscapes.
 The capital, Dakar, is a lively metropolis spoiled with seafood and rich with cultures and traditions, including a world renowned music scene.
 Elsewhere, a multitude of adventures awaits.
 Surf the Atlantic coast, explore the waterways in search of bird life, or visit the Ile de Gorée, a scenic island steeped in history.

 There are many wonderful experiences to be had in this West African nation.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Senegal.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top things to do in Senegal.

 Despite being known as ‘the Paris of Africa,’ you’d have to search hard to find much Parisian froideur in Dakar, instead you are more likely to find a beguiling Senegalese exuberance in its place.
 This is what makes the city such a fun place to be; it feels like good things happen here and the positivity is infectious.
 Music is the other addiction in Dakar, where the legendary Mbalax rhythms are forever associated with Youssou N’Dour, Senegal’s most famous artist.